sgladkoff/goldpan/docs/rigora.md

 After an error has been fixed, **Rigora** automatically re-checks the translation unit.

-Not all types of checks support in-place editing (consistency checks do not, for example).
+Not all types of checks support in-place editing (consistency and reverse consistency checks do not).

 ### False Positives